day8/re-frame/docs/Flows.md

 As before, once `:output` runs, the resulting value is stored at `:path`.
 So, the new value of `app-db` will contain a number at the path `[:ratios :main-rooms]`

+Under the hood, flows relate to each other in a depedency graph.
+An input like `(rf/flow<- ::kitchen-area)` creates a dependency.
+That means re-frame will always run `::kitchen-area` first, ensuring its output value is current before your `:main-room-ratio` flow can use it.

+!!!
+Note "Our dataflow model"
+    Dataflow is often conceptualized as a graph.
+    Data flows through edges, and transforms through nodes.
+    Here's how our DSL articulates the traditional dataflow model:

+    - `flow` - a map, serving as a node specification
+    - `:id` - uniquely identifies a node
+    - `:inputs` - a set of edges from other nodes
+    - `flow<-` - declares another node id as an input dependency
+    - `reg-flow` - creates a running node from a specification

+    Crucially, the name `flow` isn't exactly short for "dataflow".
+    A `flow` is a static value, specifying one possible segment of a dataflow graph.
+    Dataflow is a [dynamic process](/re-frame/on-dynamics/#on-dynamics), not a value.
+    Both the data and the graph itself can change over time.

+    - Changing the data means running the flows which are currently registered.
+    - Changing the graph is a matter of [registering and clearing](#redefining-and-undefining) flows.

 ## Subscribing to flows